ASR389/ASR389/README.md

 🎓 Graduated with Bachelor's of Technology specialized in Computer Science and Engineering.

-📚 I am currently pursuing Master's of Technology specialized in Computer Science and Engineering from Netaji Subhas Institute of Technology,Delhi.
+📚 I am currently pursuing Master's in Computer Science and Engineering from Netaji Subhas Institute of Technology,Delhi.

 ### 💻 Things I love